ky2710/javascript-allonge-six/myAllonge/markdown/main_3_collections.md

 So, when a standard way to write iterators was added to the JavaScript language, it didn't make sense to use a method like `.iterator()` for it: That would conflict with existing code.
 Instead, the language encourages new code to be written with a different name for the method that a collection object uses to return its iterator.

 To ensure that the method would not conflict with any existing code, JavaScript provides a *symbol*.
 Symbols are unique constants that are guaranteed not to conflict with existing strings.
 Symbols are a longstanding technique in programming going back to Lisp, where the `GENSYM` function generated...
 You guessed it...
-Symbols.[^symbol]
+Symbols.`1`

-[^symbol]: You can read more about JavaScript symbols in Axel Rauschmayer's [Symbols in ECMAScript 2015](http://www.2ality.com/2014/12/es6-symbols.html).
+>`1` You can read more about JavaScript symbols in Axel Rauschmayer's [Symbols in ECMAScript 2015](http://www.2ality.com/2014/12/es6-symbols.html).

 The expression `Symbol.iterator` evaluates to a special symbol representing the name of the method that objects should use if they return an iterator object.